 Pay attention to your medications

-Maybe, you haven’t experienced incontinence your whole life, but since you began a particular medication you have bladder troubles.
+Maybe, you haven’t experienced incontinence your whole life, but since you began a particular medication, you have had bladder troubles.
 This is not as uncommon as you think.
 In fact, there are over 300 different medications that can cause or worsen incontinence.

 If you’ve noticed that since you’ve begun a medication your bladder function has changed, speak with your doctor to see if there are any alternatives you can take.